Rael-G/MiniMap/README.md

 }
 ```
 ### Registering MiniMap in Dependency Injection
-To use MiniMap in a .NET application, register the configuration classes during startup using AddMapper:
+To use MiniMapr in a .NET application, register the configuration classes during startup using AddMapper:

 ```
-using MiniMap;
-using Microsoft.Extensions.DependencyInjection;

 var services = new ServiceCollection();

 services.AddMapper(mapper =>